Share

 With Avada, you can build virtually any design and layout that you can imagine – your imagination is the limit.
 Avada has a visual Drag & Drop interface with a vast resource library of over 90 Design Elements.

 But suppose you do need some inspiration to feed your inner creator.
-In that case, you can get started by using one of their professionally designed, prebuilt websites.
-There are over 80 to choose from, and they are imported in a few straightforward steps.
+In that case, you can get started by using one of the professionally designed, prebuilt websites.
+There are over 90 to choose from, and they are imported in a few straightforward steps.

 How to Import an Avada Prebuilt Website

 We’ll assume that you are using a fresh WordPress install with the Avada theme registered and activated.
-The next step is to install Avada’s required plugins:
+You’ll also see two Avada plugins installed and activated on your site:

 • Avada Core